argoproj-labs/argocd-vault-plugin/README.md

 Once that is done, the plugin has been registered with Argo CD and can be used by Applications.

-To tell you Argo Cd Application to use the plugin you would specify it in the Application CRD
+To tell your ArgoCD Application to use the plugin you would specify it in the Application CR:
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application